NathanWalker/nx-javascriptisdead/README.md

 yarn nx run web-store:build
 ```

 The app could now be deployed to any web hosting providers.
-It's currently deployed on [Render](https://render.com/) here: https://nx-javascriptisdead.com/

 #### Build iOS: